Guide to Labeling Moving Boxes

 You can’t label moving boxes if you don’t have any, so make sure you find some first.
-Have a look at our guides for buying moving boxes and finding free ones to see which options work best for your move.
+Have a look at our guides for buying moving boxes and finding free ones, and choosing the right type of boxes for your items, to see which options work best for your move.

 There are a couple of other items you’ll need to label your boxes effectively.

 It may seem obvious, but having high-quality markers will make a world of a difference to your moving labels.
 If you want your labels to stay the way you wrote them, choose markers that are:

 Having multiple colors makes it easy to distinguish which boxes go in which room of your new home, and permanent and waterproof ones make your labels budge-proof.

 You don’t have to buy labels because you can always write directly on the moving box.
 However, some of us like having a tad more control and organization amid the moving-time chaos.
 Your labels should be large enough that you can write everything you need and easily read it afterward.